attack-community/website/event.md

 The fifth EU ATT&CK Community Workshop has taken place on 18 and 19 May 2020, as a virtual event.
 The event was very successful, with more than 1800 individual attendees, between 500 and 800 of them online at any time during the two days.

 The agenda was packed with inspiring, useful and stimulating content, with updates from MITRE and from the developers of community systems and tools supporting the ATT&CK Framework and SIGMA.
-There were also very interesting presentations of best practices from the user community and with different perspectives of the use of the Framework.
+There were also very interesting presentations of best practices from the user community and different perspectives of the use of the Framework.
 There were also hands-on sections on some of the tools available (Navigator, SIGMA, DETT&CT etc.).

 The presentations are available on the following link: